collapsed-stacks/atheism/questions/1742/how-can-an-atheist-answer-lewis-s-trilemma.md

 - posted by: [mfg](https://stackexchange.com/users/-1/135-mfg) on 2010-12-30
 - score: 0

-<p>I like the conspiracy option, or radical adherent suicide/martyr club fixated on some guy and embellished everything he did.
-But yeah, this is not a true trilemma. </p>
+I like the conspiracy option, or radical adherent suicide/martyr club fixated on some guy and embellished everything he did.
+But yeah, this is not a true trilemma.

-<p>Whenever someone wants to pose a (di-, tri-)lemma, question the grounds by which they constrain the conflict.
+Whenever someone wants to pose a (di-, tri-)lemma, question the grounds by which they constrain the conflict.
 You will inevitably find (not just a fourth option) but a flaw in the logic of their framing of the argument.
 Once you do that, anything goes.
 Remember, the only actual tautologies that are true are of the form [X] or [~X].
-But those forms are nonsensical in the real world because there is no such thing as a sense-data confirmed, real case of ~X.</p>
+But those forms are nonsensical in the real world because there is no such thing as a sense-data confirmed, real case of ~X.

 ## Answer 2974